pvdz/preval/tests/cases/normalize/defaults/first_defaults_to_second.md

 > Normalize > Defaults > First defaults to second
 >
 > Rewrite function param defaults to equivalent body code
+> In this case a=b triggers a TDZ error if the passed on value for a is `undefined`
+> because in this case the params are let bindings and so TDZ triggers.

 TDZ case